huangweiliang/huangweiliang.github.io/_posts/2024-11-07-do-realagile-and-realfaster.md

 The engineers should also be aware that they should spend additional time studying independently and not wait for a learning task from a project.
 It is about individual competence and elevating personal value.

+## To understand how the company convert business to your salary

+Factory is the real money machine and produce the values because it is the last step for a development to be a product.
+Customer only pay for product although they also pay for development but they are different.
+Product and manufactory is keeping generating the values in the later several years of the development.
+Development is burning the money.
+So one month delay for convert development to production means company need to burning 1 more month money.
+And the salary is coming from the values created by the factory.

+So speedup the development speed can save money (burning) and convert the development to production faster.
+Why we need follow agile, SAFe and so on.
+All because of speedup the development.

+To a single person, speedup can be done over the daily work.
+All above points are about speedup, such as communication, Aggressive planning, competence buildup and so on.

+Speedup measurement can be a personal performance measurement metric.

 # Conclusion